tfausak/tfausak.github.io/about.md

 # {{ page.title }}

 Howdy!
 My name is Taylor Fausak.
-I am a software developer living in Texas.
+I am a software developer living in Florida.
 The best way to reach me is by sending an email to [taylor@fausak.me][].
 To find me at other places on the web, check [my Keybase profile][].